yasminenahal/hitl-al-gomg/README.md

 Jupyter notebooks
 -------------
-We also provide Jupyter notebooks with code to reproduce the paper's figures for both simulation and human experiments.
+In `notebooks/`, we provide Jupyter notebooks with code to reproduce the paper's figures for both simulation and human experiments.

 Acknowledgements
 -------------